Chapter Two: On Rational, Scientific, Objective Viewpoints from Mythical, Imaginary, Impossible Standpoints

 Thus while many election postmortems pronounced the 2016 election the Great Failure of Data and Statistics, most reputable forecasts always included the possibility of a Trump victory.
 The underlying problem was that people are not trained to see the uncertainty in graphics like this.
 Rather than interpreting the gradient bands as probabilities (e.g. Trump had a 20% chance of winning at 6pm), people interpret it as votes (e.g. Trump had 20% of the vote at 6pm).
 This is called "heuristics" in psychology literature - using mental shortcuts to make judgements - and it happens all the time when people are asked to assess probabilities.
 Part of the problem is that visualization conventions reinforce those misjudgements.
 The graphics look so certain, even when they are trying their very hardest to visually illustrate uncertainty!

 So, when people make decisions under conditions of uncertainty (which is most of the time), they use heuristics that help them arrive at a conclusion.
 Sometimes, these heuristics are helpful, like detecting snakes lurking in the grass.
 But in other cases, they can lead to patterns of systemic cognitive bias.
 For example, it is hard for people to remember all information they have learned, so they tend to recall vivid examples more than mundane examples.
-This is called the "availability heuristic" and leads us to overestimate the probability of things like being attacked by a shark.
+This is called the "availability heuristic" and leads us to overestimate the probability of things like being attacked by a shark.4 We discuss some of these heuristics and cognitive biases more in depth in What Gets Counted Counts, but here we want to focus on the role of emotion in interrupting those heuristics.

 Visualization researcher Jessica Hullman offers one solution to this problem.
 Instead of creating fixed plots like the New York Times example that represents uncertainty in aggregate or static form, Hullman advocates for rendering experiences of uncertainty.
 In other words, leverage emotion and affect so that people experience uncertainty perceptually.
 Or, to invoke a common refrain from design schools: "show, don't tell."
 Rather than telling people that they are looking at uncertainty while employing a certain-looking graphic style– which creates conditions ripe for those pesky heuristics to intervene– make them feel the uncertainty.